The Future REAC Standard

-After 20+ years of using the UPCS (Uniform Condition Standards), HUD/REAC is rolling out a new inspection protocol for affordable housing.
-It’s called NSPIRE – National Standards for Inspecting Real Estate.
+After 20+ years of using the UPCS (Uniform Physical Condition Standards), HUD/REAC has rolled out a new inspection protocol for affordable housing.
+It’s called NSPIRE (National Standards for Physical Inspection of Real Estate).

-In addition to reducing the number of “inspectable areas” from five to three, HUD is completely revamping nearly all the defect definitions with a new focus on resident safety.
+In addition to reducing the number of “inspectable areas” from five to three, HUD has completely revamped nearly all the defect definitions with a new focus on resident safety.

 A field chart with simple to understand definitions and point deductions for every defect.
 This GuideBook provides a detailed account of every possible deficiency and it’s precise scoring value.